KeyboardKit/website/pages/pro.md

 ## License Information

-Licenses are valid for **one app** (app plus keyboard extension).
-Additional apps can be added at a 50% discount per additional app.

-Gold licenses can be extended to support **tvOS** and **watchOS**, with support for **macOS** coming in 6.0.
-Additional platforms can be added at a 50% discount per platform.

 Licenses are valid for **one year**.
-After your license expires, you can continue to use all versions that were released during your license's validity period.
+After your license expires, you can continue to use all versions that were released during the license’s validity period.

-Expired licenses don't affect shipped apps.
-Apps will continue to function after the license expires.
-You will however need to renew your license to ship new version of your app.

-Licenses will renew at the price that was in effect when the license was purchased.
-This means that licenses are not affected by future price adjustments.
+Licenses are valid for **one app** and keyboard extension.
+Additional apps can be added to a license at a 50% discount per additional app.

+Gold licenses can be extended to support **tvOS** and **watchOS**.
+Additional platforms can be added to a license at a 50% discount per additional platform.

 ## Features